PMS Cramping vs. Common Early Pregnancy Symptoms

 A Pregnancy Test Is the Only Way to Confirm a Pregnancy

 While experiencing one or more of these signs may likely indicate a pregnancy, a lot of these signs are similar to pre-menstrual symptoms, so the only way to know for sure is to take a pregnancy test.
+If you do indeed receive the wonderful news of a confirmed pregnancy, be sure to read up on How to Get Ready for Your First Baby!

 - "Signs and Symptoms of Pregnancy," University of California, Santa Barbara.
 Accessed February 17, 2018.